JetBrains/kotlin-web-site/docs/topics/contribute.md

 Besides the standard library that provides core capabilities, Kotlin has a number of additional (kotlinx) libraries that extend its functionality.
 Each kotlinx library is developed in a separate repository, has its own versioning and release cycle.

-If you want to contribute to a kotlinx library (like [kotlinx.coroutines](https://github.com/Kotlin/kotlinx.coroutines) or [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization)) and tools, go to [Kotlin GitHub](https://github.com/Kotlin), choose the repository you are interested in and clone it.
+If you want to contribute to a kotlinx library (such as [kotlinx.coroutines](https://github.com/Kotlin/kotlinx.coroutines) or [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization)) and tools, go to [Kotlin GitHub](https://github.com/Kotlin), choose the repository you are interested in and clone it.

 Follow the contribution process described for each library and tool, such as